gogkoba/dino_game_c-/README.md

 A game similar to Google's dinosaur.
-Written in C ++. raylib core library
+Written in C ++.
+Raylib core library